vast-data/vastdb_sdk/README.md

 See [here for more details](docs/predicate.md).

-## Import a single Parquet file via S3 protocol
+### Import a single Parquet file via S3 protocol

-It is possible to efficiently create a table from a Parquet file (without copying it via the client):
+You can efficiently create tables from Parquet files (without copying them via the client):

 ```python
     with tempfile.NamedTemporaryFile() as f: